DIY Argan Oil Hair Mask Review

 Research has shown that argan oil is richer in Vitamin E than any other oil.
 Vitamin E is extremely soothing and hydrating, so it works amazingly as a moisturizer and at improving the natural elasticity of the skin.
 The vitamin is also an anti-inflammatory, and an amazing antioxidant.
 [Indulge us in a quick refresher course on antioxidants: Antioxidants help neutralize free radicals, which are basically tiny molecules that cause cell damage and are largely responsible for signs of ageing.]

 Phenolic compounds, a form of antioxidants, are present in argan oil.
 These compounds are also a known antimicrobial, meaning they are capable of preventing infection.
 Argan Oil is also rich in Vitamin A (via carotene), which firms and brightens the skin and naturally slows the breakdown of collagen and elastin.
-This makes for youthful, bright skin that women try so hard to achieve!
+This makes for youthful, bright skin!
 Say bye-bye, wrinkles!

 Now, folks who suffer from acne wouldn’t generally think that an oil could improve the situation, but argan oil isn’t your everyday oil.
 Argan oil actually reduces sebum levels in the oil, and the linoleic acid found in the oil calms inflammation caused by acne.
 Boom!